 Sixth Former is Runner Up in National Pupil Librarian Award

-William Harris, a pupil at Lord Wandsworth College, was announced as runner-up in a national competition to recognise pupil librarians.
+William H, a pupil at Lord Wandsworth College, was announced as runner-up in a national competition to recognise pupil librarians.

 The competition is a joint venture between the School Library Association and the CILIP School Libraries Group.
 A five-strong short list was selected from a strong field of nominations from school librarians across the UK and the winner and runner up were announced by bestselling author Cathy Cassidy at a special ceremony at Portcullis House, Westminster.